A Modal Decomposition Approach to Topological Wave Propagation: Group Velocity of the Propagating Topological Wave in the Finite System

-To further demonstrate the generality of the mode-band matching method, we consider a broad range of contrast parameters for $\beta\in(0.1,0.35)$, excitation frequencies $\Omega \in (1.5,1.8)$, and excitation bandwidths $N_{cyc}\in(10,50)$.
+To further demonstrate the generality of the mode-band matching method, we consider a range of contrast parameters for $\beta\in(0.25,0.35)$, excitation frequencies $\Omega \in (1.5,1.8)$, and excitation bandwidths corresponding to $N_{cyc}\in(10,50)$.
 The predicted and observed group velocities are shown in Fig~\ref{FIG:VG_surf}.
-The observed group velocities computed via~\eqref{EQ:Ecentroid} match remarkably well with the predicted group velocities computed via~\eqref{EQ:PredVG} as compared to the more error prone theoretical predictions rendered by~\eqref{EQ:vg_theory}.
+The estimated group velocities computed via Eq~\eqref{EQ:Ecentroid} match remarkably well with the predicted group velocities computed via Eq~\eqref{EQ:PredVG} as compared to the more error prone theoretical predictions rendered by~\eqref{EQ:vg_theory}.
 Furthermore, the effects of the spectral spreading resulting from the uncertainty principle are captured by the modal superposition method as well, whereas the theoretical estimates based on of Eq~\eqref{EQ:vg_theory} obviously cannot account for such effects.

-Moreover, the mode-band matching method of Eq~\eqref{EQ:PredVG} performs well for frequencies outside of the effective topological bandwidth also, which implies that this method can provide accurate group velocity estimation over a wide spectral range of the phononic systems considered.
+Moreover, the mode-band matching method of Eq~\eqref{EQ:PredVG} performs well also for frequencies outside of the effective topological bandwidth, which implies that this method can provide accurate group velocity estimations over a wide spectral range of the phononic systems considered and may not be specific to topological waveguides.